Bloodhound (missile): Development

-The RAE suggested the use of a ramjet for power as it offered better fuel economy.
+The RAE had suggested the use of a ramjet for power as it offered better fuel economy, and thus allowed for longer range.
 Bristol had only passing experience with this engine design, so they began a long series of tests to develop it.
 As the ramjet only operates effectively at high speeds over Mach 1, Bristol built a series of testbed airframes to flight-test the engines.
 The first, JTV-1, (Note: The RAE had renamed the LOPGAP "RTV-1" for Rocket Test Vehicle, so Bristol's JTV for Jet Test Vehicle was an obvious choice.) resembled a flying torpedo with the ramjets fitted to the end of the cruciform rear fins.
 Early problems were ironed out and the JTV series was the first British ramjet powered aircraft to operate continually at supersonic speeds.

 Once the JTV testing started to proceed, Bristol studied a series of airframe designs.
 The first was a long tube with an intake at the front, and four delta-shaped fins arranged near the front of the fuselage.
 The intake and wings give it some resemblance to the English Electric Lightning, albeit with a long tube sticking out of the aft end.
 This arrangement left little internal room for fuel or guidance, as the tube ran down the centre of the entire fuselage.
 A second design was similar, but used mid-mounted fins of reverse-delta shape (flat at the front) with small intakes at their roots.
 The performance of these intakes was not well understood, and considered risky.
 The final design was essentially a small aircraft, with mid-set trapezoidal wings and four small swept wing fins at the extreme rear.
 In this version, two engines were mounted on the wing tips, similar to the mounting used on the JTV series and thus better understood.